-- 1.1 The Chair welcomed attendees to the meeting and introduced Tim Render and Andy Richardson as presenters.
-The Chair also introduced Matthew Fankcom who will be observing WFAC meetings in a reciprocal arrangement whereby the WFAC Chair observes meetings of the Safe Sustainable Authentic Food Wales (SSAFW). - 1.2 Apologies were noted from David Peace and committee members expressed their sincere condolences to David following family bereavements. - 1.3 Apologies were noted for Kerys James-Palmer interim Head of Regulatory Policy.
+1.1 The Chair welcomed attendees to the meeting and introduced Tim Render and Andy Richardson as presenters.
+The Chair also introduced Matthew Frankcom, who will observe WFAC meetings in a reciprocal arrangement whereby the WFAC Chair observes meetings of the Safe Sustainable Authentic Food Wales (SSAFW).
+The Committee approved this arrangement.

+1.2 Apologies were noted from David Peace and committee members expressed their sincere condolences to David following family bereavements.

+1.3 Apologies were noted from Kerys James-Palmer - interim Head of Regulatory Policy.